-- (1) Basic Public Key Infrastructure knowledge, - (2) Authentication and vetting policies and procedures (including issuing CA's CP and/or CPS), - (3) Common threats to the information verification process (including phishing and other social engineering tactics),
+- (1) Basic Public Key Infrastructure knowledge, - (2) Authentication and vetting policies and procedures (including issuing CA's CP and/or CPS), - (3) Common threats to the information verification process (including phishing and other social engineering tactics), - (4) Disaster recovery and business continuity procedures, - (5) CA/RA security principles and mechanisms, and

-- (4) Disaster recovery and business continuity procedures, - (5) CA/RA security principles and mechanisms, and - (6) Baseline Requirements (only for the CA that issues TLS/SSL certificates).
+(6) Baseline Requirements (only for the CA that issues TLS/SSL certificates).

-CAs shall require RA officer to pass an examination provided by the CAs on the information verification requirements outlined in the Baseline Requirements.
-CAs shall maintain records of such training and ensure that personnel entrusted with RA officer maintain a skill level that enables them to perform such duties satisfactorily.
-CAs shall document that each RA officer possesses the skills required by a task before allowing the RA officer to perform that task.
+CAs shall require RAO to pass an examination provided by the CAs on the information verification requirements outlined in the Baseline Requirements.
+CAs shall maintain records of such training and ensure that personnel entrusted with RAO maintain a skill level that enables them to perform such duties satisfactorily.
+CAs shall document that each RAO possesses the skills required by a task before allowing the RAO to perform that task.